Enhancing White-Tailed Deer Habitats on Your Property: Early Successional Vegetation

 Early successional vegetation benefits many wildlife species in addition to white-tailed deer, especially when interspersed with shrubby cover, woodlands and forested habitats.

 Plant communities transition from bare soil to mature hardwood forest.
-Early successional plant communities can be created and maintained thorugh the use of a variety of management practices.
+Early successional plant communities can be created and maintained through the use of a variety of management practices.

 Early successional habitats are characterized by a herbaceous cover that is in a mix of beneficial annual and perennial broad-leaved plants, called forbs; perennial grasses that are clumpy and have an open canopy; and a variety of shrubs that thrive after a disturbance (Figure 3).
 Disturbances create open, bare ground that allows maximum sunlight to reach the soil, stimulating the plants within the seed bank to germinate and dominate the site.